gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 } /* 'auto' left margin evaluates to 300px */
 ```

-In a sense, auto can be used to make up the difference between everything else and the required total.
-However, what if all three of these properties are set to 100px and none of them are set to auto?
+In a sense, `auto` can be used to make up the difference between everything else and the required total.
+However, what if all three of these properties are set to `100px` and `none` of them are set to `auto`?

-In the case where all three properties are set to something other than auto—or, in CSS terminology, when these formatting properties have been overconstrained—then margin-right is always forced to be auto.
-This means that if both margins and the width are set to 100px, then the user agent will reset the right margin to auto.
-The right margin’s width will then be set according to the rule that one auto value “fills in” the distance needed to make the element’s overall width equal that of its containing block.
+In the case where all three properties are set to something other than `auto`—or, in CSS terminology, when these formatting properties have been `overconstrained`—then `margin-right` is `always` forced to be `auto`.
+This means that if both margins and the width are set to `100px`, then the user agent will reset the right margin to `auto`.
+The right margin’s width will then be set according to the rule that one `auto` value “fills in” the distance needed to make the element’s overall width equal that of its containing block.
 Figure 7-11 shows the result of the following markup:

 ```css
 div {